firecracker-microvm/firecracker-containerd/README.md

 ## Usage

-For help using firecracker-containerd, see the [getting started guide](docs/getting-started.md) and the [quickstart guide](docs/quickstart.md).
+For detailed instructions on building and running firecracker-containerd, see the
+[getting started guide](docs/getting-started.md) and the [quickstart guide](docs/quickstart.md).